 6. Super Mario Bros.

 Is there any level in video games more iconic than Super Mario Bros.’
 World 1-1?
-Super Mario Bros. not only revolutionized platforming games when it released in 1985, but it also helped to revive the video game medium itself.
+Super Mario Bros. not only revolutionized platforming games when it was released in 1985, but it also helped to revive the video game medium itself.
 The Nintendo Entertainment System needed a console-seller to convince families home gaming was viable after the video game crash of 1983, and Super Mario Bros. led the way.
 Since then, Mario has battled Bowser to save Princess Peach, and we’d return to the first game any day.

 7. Super Mario Galaxy